nubsuki/PteroPal/README.md

     - `.stop <number>` – Stop a specific server.
   - Fetch server statuses and control server power actions using the Pterodactyl API.

 - **Daily Backup to Google Drive:**

+  The first backup starts as soon as the bot is launched.
+If any errors occur, you can address them right away.
+Ensure all servers are manually shut down before starting the bot to allow the backup process to run smoothly.
-  - Every day all active servers are automatically shut down.
+  - Every day, all active servers are automatically shut down at a specified time.
-  - a backup process uploads specific folders from the local machine to Google Drive.
+  - The backup process zips your files temporarily, uploads the zip files from specific folders on the local machine to Google Drive, and then removes the temporary files once the upload is complete.
   - OAuth2 authentication is used for Google Drive, with automatic directory creation for backups.

 - **Resource Management:**